 (Online tutorials for each step are available below)

-- Add books, e-books, chapters, journal articles, websites etc. to your draft reading list
+- Add books, e-books, chapters, journal articles, websites etc. to your draft reading list using the Talis Bookmark Extension.
+For assistance view our new Bookmarking from the Library Catalogue tutorial.

 - The Library will review the list, purchasing new books/e-books, digitising requested chapters & articles not available online.